makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

 * split for the role of supervision in DSMs
   * DM tensor from the corpus is most naturally framed as an unsupervised task, because the model will serve many different purposes.
-On the other hand, supervision can be of great help in tuning the DM data to specific tasks, as we did with the nearest centroid appr to most non-attributional tasks
+On the other hand,
+  * supervision can be of great help in tuning the DM data to specific tasks, as we did with the nearest centroid appr to most non-attributional tasks
   * topic continued in the last point of this note
 * compositionality construction of meaning for constituents > words
   * traditional domains of formal semantics
   * build new bridges between corpus-based semantics and symbolic models (Clark and Pulman 2007; Widdows 2008)
-  * representing symbolic operations with distributed, vector-based data structures (Markman 1999)
+  * representing symbolic operations with distributed, vector-based data structs (Markman 1999)
   * avenues in corpus-based semantics, and interesting synergies with areas
     * neural systems (Smolensky 1990; Smolensky and Legendre 2006),
     * quantum information (Widdows and Peters 03; Aerts and Czachor 04;